SmalkiGroove/mcp-mod/README.md

 ## Update to the latest version

+- Delete the previous MCP folder in your mods
-- Open th git bash inside the mcp-mod folder
+- Open the git bash inside the mcp-mod folder
 - `git pull`
 - Copy the MCP folder to the right location